Last Updated: August 2, 2023

 It’s that time of year again!
 Well, almost.
-In most parts of the country, kids are returning to school in person (cue the huge sigh of relief).
+In most countries, kids return to school in person (cue the huge sigh of relief).

-This means that retailers need to be prepared so that they can maximize their sales from back-to-school shoppers.
-Plus, most consumers took last fall off from back-to-school shopping, which means that they’ll be ready to stock up and spend this year.
+Retailers need to be prepared to maximize their sales from back-to-school shoppers.
+Plus, most consumers took off from back-to-school shopping last fall, which means they’ll be ready to stock up and spend this year.

-The high demand for back-to-school items means that you’ll have competition though.
-And selling great products isn’t going to be enough to ensure a successful season.
+The high demand for back-to-school items means that you’ll have competition, though.
+And selling great products isn’t enough to ensure a successful season.
 You’ll need marketing, too.
 Use these back-to-school promotions as some inspiration for getting started.

-Major holidays seem to get all the attention when it comes to retail spending, but back-to-school spending is rather substantial.
+Major holidays seem to get all the attention regarding retail spending, but back-to-school spending is rather substantial.
 And it’s just about doubled since 2009.

-Back-to-school spending reached over $30 billion in 2020, coming to an average of nearly $800 per household.
-The students themselves are even getting in on the action – the average teenager spent nearly $50 on new items for school.
+Back-to-school spending reached over $30 billion in 2020, reaching an average of nearly $800 per household.
+The students are even getting in on the action – the average teenager spent nearly $50 on new items for school.

 And once you factor in back-to-college spending, the total eclipsed $100 billion in 2020.
 Expect similar numbers for 2022.